 Note: n is the group sample size.
 All statistics are derived from covariate-adjusted linear regression models.
-For the regressions,
+For the regressions, including the interaction regressions, the treatment dummies were as follows: sign-up (simplified = 1), and messenger (peer = 1).

 Table 11 summarises the results of comparing giving rates before and after the intervention in four treatment groups combined.
 It estimates the effect of receiving any email, and relates to Figure 11 (and surrounding text) in the results section.